-The opportunity to witness Queen, the Spice Girls or The Beatles in their prime is one I was never fortunate enough to see, but Harry Styles brought an English quip and swagger to Sacramento’s Golden 1 Center on Monday for a deafening night of pure fandom.
+The opportunity to witness Queen, the Spice Girls or The Beatles in their prime is one that the luckiest of fans are fortunate to see.
+While those opportunities have passed, it was Harry Styles, with an English quip and swagger, who brought a deafening night of peak-fandom to Sacramento’s Golden 1 Center on Monday.

-Since stepping away from the record-breaking boy band One Direction, the 24-year-old heartthrob has taken on his solo-career with the spirit of a young rockstar gone-too-soon in a past life, only to be given a second chance to do right in the present.
+Since stepping away from the record-breaking boy band One Direction, the 24-year-old heartthrob has taken on his solo-career with the unequivocal spirit of a young rockstar gone-too-soon in a past life, with a second chance to do right in the present.

 In his 2017 self-titled solo debut, ‘Harry Styles’ captures ten tracks that feel heavily influenced by classic American rock, delivered with a grandstanding English flavor.
 At times he sounds like a modern version of the Beatles, built for stadium anthems that linger on a cool cumulus cloud.
 Inside Golden 1, tracks such as “Carolina” and “Medicine” raptured the crowd with ease, while softer records like “From the Dining Table” and “Sweet Creature” fully engulfed the young crowd’s sentiments.

 Currently, ‘Harry Styles: Live on Tour’ merch includes hair ties, tote bags, vinyl, posters and other fan essentials, but the most popular item seems to be a t-shirt with “Treat People With Kindness” scrawled across the front.
 More than just a commercial success, the atmosphere inside Golden 1 on Monday reflected these words at just about every turn.